- Glorious combat a Viking would live for; The only way into Valhalla!

 Creating a formula like this has not been an easy task.
 It took three years of work to create a product that can cause water and nutrients to flood the cell.
 We use a blend of electrolytes (from sea salt) almost identical to human blood plasma concentrations to better facilitate water going into the cell, instead of expelling it in sweat and/or urine.
 And the electrolytes are intended to help you get a better muscle contraction and to stave off cramping.

-Battle Mead Post contains most of the same ingredients as Battle Mead Mid; Except it contains Leucine - Not Isoleucine.
-This combined with sucrose should create a moderate insulin surge.
-THE ONLY TIME OF DAY YOU WANT IT - Immediately post workout.
-An insulin surge will trigger 2 powerful muscle synthesis cascades; And by including Vanadyl Sulfate in Battle Mead Post the intended result is to transport some sugar to the liver.
-Fructose components of the sucrose may distract the liver and thus allow the dextrose component to slip by unnoticed to the muscle cell.
+Including Vanadyl Sulfate in Battle Mead the intended result is to transport some carbs to the liver.
+Fructose components of daily carbs may distract the liver and thus allow the non fructose carbs to slip by unnoticed to the muscle cell.
 Theoretically, think of Vanadyl as throwing peanut butter to a guard dog (and the fructose as the peanut butter).
 The guard dog (liver) can't bark!
 So, the dextrose (you and other burglars) can slip by without the alarm being sounded (sleepy time).

-Research also suggests that because of the Leucine, some insulin released should bind to the liver.
 And research shows that this binding can cause the liver to make IGF-1.
-Studies also have shown that Betaine (Found in Valhalla-labs.com Fenris Fury Preworkout) when combined with the Vanadyl Sulfate / Fructose combination should take IGF-1 production and binding to an incredible level!
+Studies also have shown that Betaine (Found in Valhalla-labs.com Fenris Fury Preworkout) when combined with the Vanadyl Sulfate/carbohydrate combination should take IGF-1 production and binding to an incredible level!

 And if you are training like an actual athlete!!!....
 The MGF stated earlier has set the stage for cell splitting with nucleus donation from satellite cells.
 Consider the potential for increased IGF-1 to swell the cells even more!

-There is also a heavy dose of Glutamine in both the Intra and Post.
-Research has shown that taking glutamine while training and post workout helps to prevent muscle burning, thus sparing the BCAAs and carbohydrates for cell growth, not fuel!
+There is also a heavy dose of Glutamine in Battle Mead.
+Research has shown that taking glutamine while training and post workout helps to prevent muscle burning, thus sparing the Amino acids and carbohydrates for cell growth, not fuel!

 All this coupled with the increase in testosterone receptor density from the L-Carnitine and increased testosterone from Thor’s Hammer (men only - you should be taking this!).
 The time for intense training and insane muscle growth is NOW!